What Is a Smart City

 This definition emphasizes that a smart city is not just a city that leverages new technologies, but is a complex ecosystem made up of many stakeholders including citizens, city authorities, local companies and industry, and community groups.
-It should be emphasized that the geographical boundaries of what is called a smart city may be wider than the city itself, gathering multiple governance bodies and municipalities to define services at the metropolitan or regional scale.
-See the full report from the IEEE on smart city trends.
+It should be emphasized that the geographical boundaries of what is called a smart city may be wider than the city itself, gathering multiple government bodies and municipalities to define services at the metropolitan or regional scale.

 CONNECT PROVIDES SMART CITY CAPABILITY

-The Connect access point (AP) will offer all of the functionality required for operating and managing a smart city.
-The high capacity and low latency allow the AP to handle a multiplicity of concurrent users and bandwidth-intensive multimedia applications.
-With uninterrupted service on a citywide basis, connectivity can be used for online education, telemedical solutions, & emergency alert services.
+The Connect network will offer all of the functionality required for operating and managing a smart city.
+The high capacity and low latency allow the network to handle a multiplicity of concurrent users and bandwidth-intensive multimedia applications.
+With uninterrupted service on a community basis, connectivity can be used for online education, telemedical solutions, & emergency alert services.

 Rural Canadian communities will benefit from a more ubiquitous connectivity solution.
 Here are some of the smart city benefits:

-Automated and optimized building services like heating, energy usage, lighting, and ventilation can save city governments billions annually
+Automated and optimized building services like heating, energy usage, lighting, and ventilation can provide annual savings.

 Smart energy systems gather energy usage data and help cut energy costs by reducing power consumption